-On the other hand, Ezek 38.11 may refer to a 'peace treaty' signed prior to the invasion.
-This may be the seven-year peace treaty signed between the world dictator and Israel at the start of Daniel's 70th week.
-After the defeat of the invasion, Israel will set about burying the dead for seven months (Ezek 39.12).
+On the other hand, Ezekiel 38:11 may refer to a ‘peace treaty’ signed prior to the invasion.
+This may be the seven-year peace treaty signed between the world dictator and Israel at the start of Daniel’s 70th week, link.
+After the defeat of the invasion, Israel will set about burying the dead for seven months (Ezek 39:12).

-If Ezek 38 refers to a different war to Ezek 39, then Ezek 38 may refer to the post-Millennial Gog-Magog invasion of Israel in Rev 20.7-10.
-Certainly, Israel will be at peace and live securely throughout the Millennium with no need for military forces (Ezek 38.8,11), and it will be necessary for God alone to destroy the invader (Ezek 38.22, Rev 20.9).
-Also, today's weapons will be a thing of the past in the Millennium and primative weapons (Ezek 38.4,5) may return.
+If Ezekiel 38 refers to a different war to Ezekiel 39, then Ezekiel 38 may refer to the post-Millennial Gog-Magog invasion of Israel in Rev 20:7-10.
+Certainly, Israel will be at peace and live securely throughout the Millennium with no need for military forces (Ezek 38:8,11), and it will be necessary for God alone to destroy the invader (Ezek 38:22, Rev 20:9).
+Also, today’s weapons will be a thing of the past in the Millennium and primitive weapons (Ezek 38:4-5) may return.
 See also The Last Years of this Age and The Millennial Age.

 The timing of this invasion appears to be at the very end of this age, just prior to the return of Christ to the earth.
 God says:

-The Battle of Armageddon: It is this last gathering of forces that is especially significant.
-As the 6th bowl is poured out, demonic spirits entice the leaders of the nations to gather for battle (Rev 16.12-16).
-The armies gather at a place called Armageddon (Hebrew 'har megiddo' or 'Mountain of Megiddo', Rev 16.16).
+It is this last gathering of forces that is especially significant.
+As the 6th bowl is poured out, demonic spirits entice the leaders of the nations to gather for battle (Rev 16:12-16).
+The armies gather at a place called Armageddon (Hebrew ‘har megiddo’ or ‘Mountain of Megiddo’, Rev 16:16).
 This is located in northern Israel in the valley or plain of Jezreel, near Mount Carmel.
 It is an ideal location for amassing large armies.
 As discussed, it may be the location of the last war between human armies.
-But we certainly know that it is the gathering place for the world's armies as they prepare for the final war against Jerusalem and in particular for war against Christ and His armies (Rev 19.19)(Zech 12.2-9).
+But we certainly know that it is the gathering place for the world’s armies as they prepare for the final war against Jerusalem and in particular for war against Christ and His armies (Rev 19.19)(Zech 12:2-9).